MabelRincon/MabelRincon/README.md

 # Hello World! 🌍

-I'm **Mabel Rincón**, a versatile professional bridging the gap between IT services, project management, and web development.
+I'm **Mabel Rincón**, a versatile professional bridging the gap between ITSM, project management, and web development.
 My journey has been fueled by a passion for learning and creating, which I bring to every project I work on.

 Supporting and guiding the next generation of tech talent is one of my greatest joys.